privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

   ? score: float,
   ; Score of the ad determined
+  ; during the auction.
+  ; Any value that is zero or negative indicates
+  ; that the ad cannot win the auction.
-  ; during the auction
+  ; The winner of the auction would be the
+  ; ad that was given the highest score.

   ? bid: float,
   ; Bid price corresponding to an ad

-  ? bidCurrency: tstr,
+  ? bidCurrency: tstr .size 3 .regexp /^[A-Z]{3}$/,
-  ; Optional currency of the bid
+  ; Optional currency of the bid.
+  ; Three uppercase letters, ISO 4217 alpha code suggested.

   ? buyerReportingId: tstr,
   ; Optional BuyerReportingId of